microsoft/bobsql/demos/sqlserver2022/IQP/psp/readme.md

 ## Setup the demo

 1. Create a directory called **c:\sql_sample_databases** to store backups and files.
-1. Download the backup of WideWorldImporters from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak (the restore script assumes c:\sql_sample_databases)
+1. Download the backup of WideWorldImporters from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak and copy it into c:\sql_sample_databases directory.
 1. Restore the WideWorldImporters backup.
 You can edit and use the **restorewwi.sql** script.
+This script was designed for a SQL Server in Azure Virtual Machine marketplace image which has separate disks for data and log files.
+Edit this file to match your disk storage.
 1. Execute the **populatedata.sql** script to load more data into the Warehouse.StockItems table.
-This script will take ~5-6 mins to run.
+This script will take 5-10 mins to run (timing depends on how many CPUs and the speed of your disk).
-1. Rebuild an index associated with the table using the script **rebuild_index.sql**
+1. Rebuild an index associated with the table using the script **rebuild_index.sql**. **IMPORTANT**: If you miss this step you will not be able to see the performance improvement for PSP optimization.
 1. Create a new procedure to be used for the workload test using **proc.sql**.
 1. Execute the script **sqlsetup.cmd** from a command prompt.
 This will ensure the WideWorldImporters database is at dbcompat 150 and clear the query store.